gitexa/sigmund/README.md

 * Lemmatisation using German

 ### Feature Engineering
 Our aim is to find features that allow to discriminate between text associated with depression and text not associated with depression.
-An overview with all features can be found [here](https://docs.google.com/spreadsheets/d/1z2vkU259P_5mGQCHb67HgyoEulPsd03LQv2z-SoTG4g/edit?usp=sharing)
+An overview with features derived from literature and own thoughts can be found [here](https://docs.google.com/spreadsheets/d/1z2vkU259P_5mGQCHb67HgyoEulPsd03LQv2z-SoTG4g/edit?usp=sharing) We started the implementation with the following features.

 #### Structural Features

-#### Share of speech

 ##### Complexity of speech | Flesch reading-ease score
 Person suffering from MDD tend to structure their sentences with less complexity.
 Therefore the complexity of speech is an important feature to extract from the dialogs.
 For that, the Flesch-Reading-Ease needs to be calculated for each person.
 The score for the german language is calculated with the following formula,